prtmsh/rust-compiler/README.md

 ## License

-This project is open-source and available for educational purposes under the MIT License.
+This project is open-source and available under the MIT License.